 A Salteña and a juice for a quick morning pick-me-up.

 One taste of this Salteña, with its tangy sweet sauce, relegates the countless dry, crusty, jaded empanadas I have devoured at bus stations across South America into the junior culinary league.
-Those in the know have cottoned on to the secret of Sucre: cheap tasty treats at backpacker friendly prices.
+Those in the know have cottoned on to the secret of Sucre: cheap tasty treats at backpacker-friendly prices.

-Founded in 1538, Sucre flourished as a capital for a region rich in mineral reserves as an outpost for some of the Spanish mineowners who preferred the temperate sophistication and Andalusian charm of Sucre to the desolate heights of the nearby silvermine in Potosi.
+Founded in 1538, Sucre flourished as a capital for a region rich in mineral reserves as an outpost for some of the Spanish mine owners who preferred the temperate sophistication and Andalusian charm of Sucre to the desolate heights of the nearby silvermine in Potosi.

 Today, Sucre is the culinary capital of Bolivia, and home to a wider selection of global tastes and flavours than you would find on the dusty streets of La Paz or even in neighbouring Argentina or Peru.
-Walking along the pleasant and maintained colonial streets doorstopped by chalky white bell towers and churches that give it the moniker of the ‘white city of the americas’, it is hard not to feel disorientated by its distinctly European flavour.
+Walking along the pleasant and maintained colonial streets doorstepped by chalky white bell towers and churches that give it the moniker of the ‘white city of the Americas’, it is hard not to feel disorientated by its distinctly European flavour.